 So let’s create first blog post and see how it goes.
 In order to do that, you have to click on “Post” and then on the “Add new”.

 After you hit the Publish button, you can add some “tags” to make it more “searchable”.
 In other words, if you add some tags, it’s easier to find your blog from the search engines.

 That was very simple, right?
 Congratulations!!

-If you want a blog that is more than just a platform where you can share your ideas and just write stories, something like a business blog or a blog promoting some kind of product, or a blog that you can be able to monetize, here is the solution: I will help you start a self hosted WordPress blog for only $2.95/mo.
-Click here to claim your bonus.
+If you want a blog that is more than just a platform where you can share your ideas and just write stories, something like a business blog or a blog promoting some kind of product, or a blog that you can be able to monetize, here is the solution: Here is a complete guide to help you start a self hosted WordPress blog for only $3.95/mo.